StateusY/rpg-loot-reforged/README.md

 In essence, RPG Loot Reforged is a rework of Michael9r9r's rpgloot datapack.
 It is incompatable with most datapacks as it changes world gen, combat, and much more.

-So, the main branch is a fork of [LostPuppet's](https://github.com/LostPuppet) rework on Michael9r9r's rpgloot datapack that I made usable (kinda) and exists on [Modrinth](https://modrinth.com/datapack/rpg-loot-reforged).
+Currently, a fork of version-4 exists for 1.21.4 on [Modrinth](https://modrinth.com/datapack/rpg-loot-reforged).

-However, the version-5 branch is the rework that is currently under way, so the README has now been changed to reflect version-5 as can be seen here.

-Some quick terms:

-"rpgloot" is the content side of the datapack.
-Think cool weapons, custom mobs, etc.

-"rpgc" is the core functionality of the datapack.
-This part is responsible for the custom health bars, damage types, and new weapon/armor attributes
+Version-5 is currently in early development - this is the current rework by [Stateus](https://github.com/StateusY), [LostPuppet](https://github.com/LostPuppet), and [DawnKiro](https://github.com/DawnKiro).

 ### Credits